hoppscotch/docs/content/en/rest.md

 #### What is CORS?

-`CORS` or Cross-Origin Resource Sharing is a security mechanism built into modern web-browers.
+`CORS` or Cross-Origin Resource Sharing is a security mechanism built into modern web-browsers.
 It may cause the following error when testing local `API endpoints` or some other API endpoints with Hoppscotch.

 <img src="/api/CORS error example.png"   alt=""/>